 Shell Island, Gwynedd, North Wales

-- Best for: back to basics, rugged camping, sweeping cliff top views
+- Best for: rugged camping, big walks, sweeping clifftop views

 - Average price of pitch: £16 (2 adults)

 How could we write a guide to campsites by the beach without including this epic site?
 With 800 pitches across 300+ acres, Shell Island has a real community feel, which is enhanced by an on site restaurant and tavern.
 This campsite by the beach is open to campers with tents but doesn't allow caravans.

 Shell Island is nestled in unspoilt countryside and has three bathing beaches.
 The main beach runs for six miles down to Barmouth and the two smaller beaches are available when the tide is out.